fkie-cad/TLExport/README.md

 of decrypted traffic into pcap files.

 ## Installation

+Installation is simply a matter of `pip3 install tlexport`.
+This will give you the `tlexport` command.
+You can update an existing `tlexport` installation with `pip3 install --upgrade tlexport`.

-Clone the GitHub project and execute the main.py file of the src module
+Alternatively just clone the repository and execute the `main.py` file of the src module.

 ## Usage

 TLE requires sslkeylogs to decrypt the traffic.
 They can be passed in a keylogfile:<br>
 ```python3 main.py -i in.pcapng -o out.pcapng -s sslkeylog.log```